SLKone/SLKone.github.io/private-equity-partnership.md

   <div class="container mx-auto px-8 max-w-5xl">
     <h2 class="text-4xl mb-12 font-display">What we do across the lifecycle</h2>
     <div class="grid grid-cols-1 sm:grid-cols-3 gap-8">
-      {% include icon-block.html icon="fa-magnifying-glass-chart" title="Diligence at speed" text="We read a target's operations quickly and separate real synergies from optimistic ones, so the deal team moves with confidence." %}
+      {% include icon-block.html icon="fa-magnifying-glass-chart" title="Diligence at speed" text="We clean messy target data, test the operating story, and separate real synergies from optimistic ones, so the deal team moves with confidence." %}
-      {% include icon-block.html icon="fa-chart-line" title="Value creation" text="We embed in portfolio companies, find the operating leverage that drives returns, and leave a repeatable playbook." %}
+      {% include icon-block.html icon="fa-chart-line" title="Value creation" text="We embed in portfolio companies, build the KPI and operating cadence, and find the revenue, margin, cash, and cost levers that drive returns." %}
       {% include icon-block.html icon="fa-flag-checkered" title="Exit readiness" text="We help prove the equity story and prepare the business for a clean, well-supported exit." %}
     </div>
   </div>